vortesserax-wb/vftvdb/external-url/developer.imdb.com/documentation/developer.imdb.md

 ### Data Consistency Model

 IMDb’s data is constantly being expanded and updated, and it can take seconds or minutes for a change to propagate throughout the entire catalog.
 This means that the snapshot of IMDb’s data published may contain temporary inconsistencies.
-For example, it is possible that we report an ac-tor appearing in a title in their filmography, but it has not yet propagated to that title’s credits.
+For example, it is possible that we report an actor appearing in a title in their filmography, but it has not yet propagated to that title’s credits.
 Each individual inconsistency will be resolved in the next published revision of the data set.

 ### Linking to IMDb